 An easy, make ahead summer salad is just minutes away!
 Tomato Cucumber and Onion Salad with a red wine vinegar dressing comes together in about 15 minutes.
 This simple cucumber tomato salad is vegetarian, vegan and gluten free.

-This tomato cucumber salad recipe brings summer icons together for a refreshing, crunchy and easy to make salad, perfect as a side, snack or enjoyed as a simple lunch.
+This tomato cucumber salad recipe brings summer icons together for a refreshing, crunchy, easy-to-make salad, perfect as a side snack or enjoyed as a simple lunch.